apertus-open-source-cinema/AXIOM-Remote/AXIOM Remote Prototype V01/readme.md

 Further documentation/hardware schematics please see: https://wiki.apertus.org/index.php/AXIOM_Remote

+#License
+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License 2 as published by the Free Software Foundation. for details see: LICENSE.txt

 ## Folder Structure
 ```/nbproject/``` contains a project that can be opened in MPLABX (note that the XC32 compiler is a separate download).